 Granulated cane sugar – sometimes known as table sugar - does work well, though it does not contain much in the way of minerals, which are important for keeping water kefir grains healthy.
 Luckily, combining cane sugar with molasses, sucanat, or coconut sugar solves this dilemma.

-Sucanat, also known as rapadura, can also be used to make water kefir, and will produce a strong flavor.
+Sucanat, also known as rapadura, can also be used to make water kefir, and will produce a strong-flavored kefir drink.

 As far as coconut sugar, since its mineral content is so high, we recommend using only small amounts in combination with cane sugar.